docker-library/docs/satosa/content.md

 ### `SAML2_BACKEND_DISCO_SRV`

 When part of a SAML2 multilateral federation, SATOSA will ask the user to choose an identity provider using a SAML discovery service.
-This environment variable optionally sets the the discovery service URL, which defaults to [SeamlessAccess](https://seamlessaccess.org/).
+This environment variable optionally sets the discovery service URL, which defaults to [SeamlessAccess](https://seamlessaccess.org/).

 ### `SAML2_BACKEND_CERT` and `SAML2_BACKEND_KEY`